Healthy Homes Assessment Vogeltown

 What We Do

-As building inspectors we deal with all the aspects that come with expert home examinations.
-We’re here to ensure that you make the correct decision when purchasing your next property.
+As building inspectors, we take on all issues that come with specialist house Inspections.
+We’re there to make sure that you make the best choice when it comes to purchasing your next property.

-We value your money and conduct comprehensive examinations to make sure that you don’t encounter any unpleasant or costly surprises meaning you can relax and focus on the enjoyable aspects of purchasing or owning an home.
+We are serious about your investment We will conduct comprehensive examinations to make sure you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun aspects of buying or owning a home.

-We are specialised in a range of solutions to ensure that you are fully updated on the condition of any property you could be looking to purchase or sell and also other solutions.
+We specialise in a range of solutions to make sure that you are completely aware of the state of any property you might be thinking of buying or selling along with other services.

-With our systematic approach to inspecting your property and the most up-to-date software technology including digital photos imbedded into the reports, you are able to actually see any problems that might be found.
-Through our comprehensive report, it’s no wonder we get so many clients recommending our services to their family and acquaintances.
+We have a systematic method of conducting your house inspection as well as the latest technology in software with digital photos embedded into the document, you are able to actually see any issues that may be identified.
+Thanks to our detailed reporting it’s no wonder that we receive so many referrals from clients our services to their family and friends.

 Have Peace of Mind - Get in Touch